google_counter

 Schematic overview of major steps within CAR-T and TCR-T adoptive cell therapy process [9]

-Cytokine and Immune-Modulating Therapy
+Cytokine and Immune-Modulating Therapy for Liver Cancer

-In certain regimens of immunotherapy for liver cancer, natural signaling proteins are also used.
+In certain regimens of immunotherapy for liver tumors, natural signaling proteins are also used.
 Interleukin-2 (IL-2), interferons, and other immune modulators influence and boost the immune response against cancer.
 These treatments may be used as complements to targeted therapies or chemotherapy to increase antitumor efficacy without affecting the safety profile.

 Cytokine therapy is especially useful in treating patients who cannot receive chemotherapy or surgery, which is an alternative treatment where the body can easily find an immunological solution.
 New research is underway to refine cytokine-based immunotherapy to maximize the activation of immune cells at minimal levels of toxicity.